General Info – summary

 Tree

-This Tree is up to 10+m high (photo 543) and the trunk may reach 25cm wide and may lean over.
-It may also be a single stemmed or a multi stemmed shrub.
+This Tree may lean over, and is usually 10 to 20m high (photo 543).
+It may also be single stemmed or become multi-stemmed (photo 554) or a shrub.
+The trunk may reach a diameter of 25cm.
 The tree may have a clearly spreading crown or it may be rather ragged.
-The Bark is light brown, smooth, often mottled creamy brown with pinkish blotches.
-It may have large, dry flaking pieces resulting in visible marks (photo 50).
+The relatively smooth Bark is light brown to creamy brown (photo 85) with pinkish blotches (photos 50 & 534).
+It may have large dry flaking pieces resulting in visible marks (photo 534).

 Leaves

-This deciduous tree has thin smooth drooping Leaves that are simple (has a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
-They are arranged alternatively and are concentrated towards the ends of young branches.
-The ovate leaves are up to 12 x 5cm and are wider in the bottom half.
+This briefly deciduous tree has thin, smooth, thinly textured and drooping alternate Leaves (photo 87) that are simple (has a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
+The leaves are concentrated towards the ends of young branches.
+The ovate leaves are wider in the bottom half (photo 116) and up to 12 x 5cm (usually less).
 Young leaves have white to yellow hairs (photo 608 under Fruit), which are lost at maturity.
-The Upper surface is dark green, smooth and slightly glossy (photo 87).
-The Lower surface is a lighter green and less shiny (photo 116).
-Up to 6 pairs of lateral veins are present and are slightly more prominent below (photo 878).
-The Apex tapers to a narrowly pointed tip and the Base is rounded, square or cuneate (wedge-shaped) and may be asymmetric.
-More than half of the apical end of the Margin may be irregularly finely to coarsely toothed (photo 160).
-The thin Petiole (leaf stalk- photo 878) is relatively long – up to 5cm and slender.
+The Upper surface is initially bright glossy green (photo 87) and develops into a smooth darker green (photo 878).
+The Lower surface is a lighter green and less shiny (photo 878).
+Up to 6 pairs of lateral veins are present and are more prominent below (photo 116).
+The Apex tapers to a narrowly pointed tip and the Base is rounded, square or cuneate (wedge-shaped) and may be asymmetric (not equal to the opposite side).
+More than half of the apical end of the Margin may be irregularly finely (photo 878) to coarsely toothed (photo 160).
+Here the side veins reach these teeth (photo 160 – leaf against the sun).
+The thin Petiole (leaf stalk) is relatively long (up to 5cm) and slightly more than 1mm wide (photo 878).
 Stipules (basal appendages of the petiole) are absent.
 Many scattered, clear dots may be visible on the leaf.

 Flowers

-The campanulate (bell shaped), sweetly scented, small white Flowers are up to 1cm long.
-They are on short stalks, in dense, many-flowered terminal heads.
+The campanulate (bell shaped), sweetly scented, small, white and short-lived Flowers are up to 1cm long.
+They develop in spring and early summer and occur in dense, many-flowered terminal heads.
 The very small pear-shaped buds are smooth, shiny and light green.
-The bisexual, white and short-lived flowers are actinomorphic (Regular, symmetrical.
-The perianth, the calyx and corolla, is divisible into 3 or more identical sectors).
-Individual flowers develop in leaf axils and are about 8mm long.
-Each flowers rest on a short, slender pedicels (stalk of a single flower- photo 15 under Fruit).
-The inflorescences lacks bracts.
+The short-lived flowers are bisexual or male, and actinomorphic (Regular, symmetrical.
+Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
+Individual flowers develop in leaf axils.
+Each flower rests on a short, slender pedicel (stalk of a single flowers – photo 15 under Fruit).
+The inflorescences lack bracts.
 There are 5 Sepals in the bell-shaped Calyx and the lobes are ovate.
 These surrounds the Corolla that usually has 5 Petals with oblong curling back lobes.
 Alternating with the petal lobes are 5 epipetalous (attached to the petals) Stamens.
 These arise from the mouth of the corolla tube.
-The oblong Anthers have 2-thecae (2 pollen sacs – the microsporangia of an anther.
+The oblong Anthers have 2-thecae (pollen sacs – the microsporangia of an anther.
 They produce microspores – the pollen grains in seed plants).
-The thecae open through longitudinal slits.
+The thecae (either of the lobes of an anther, each containing two pollen sacs) open through longitudinal slits.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The 4-locular, superior Ovary has a thick fleshy wall containing a single Ovule in each locule.
-Each of the 2 branches of the Style is bifid (2-lobed; a deep cleft or notch divides the part into two parts).
-(Sep-Oct).
+The 4-locular (but only 2 are fertile) superior Ovary has a thick fleshy wall containing a single Ovule in each of the 2 fertile locules.
+The terminal Style has 2 branches and each branch is bifid (2-lobed).
+(Sep-Oct+).

 Fruit

-The small – up to 1,5cm in diameter Fruit is a round Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g. peach).
-The drupe has a stone (the hard covering enclosing the seed).
-It has up to 4 locules but only 1 or 2 are fertile.
+The small, sharp tipped Fruit is an almost spherical Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in an endocarp (the inner layer of the pericarp or fruit wall.
+It may be membranous e.g. apples or – stony in this case – like a peach).
+The drupe is up to 1,5cm wide and has a single stone (the hard covering enclosing the seed).
 The developing fruit may have the remains of the style protruding from it (photo 15).
-The cup shaped Calyx becomes accrescent (increasing in size with age after the corolla has fallen – photo 718) and surrounds the fruit base.
-It is persistent and remains on the tree after the fruit has fallen.
-The fruit becomes yellow to orange when ripe (photo 718).
-Only 1 or 2 of the 4 locules in the ovary bear furrowed Seeds.
+The saucer shaped Calyx initially remains green and becomes accrescent (increasing in size with age – after the corolla has fallen – photo 718).
+The ripe fruit becomes yellow to orange when ripe (photo 718).
+Only 1 or 2 of the 4 ovary locules bear furrowed Seeds.
+The calyx is persistent and remains on the tree after the fruit has fallen.
+(Dec-Feb).

 Distribution & Ecology

-These Trees do not usually occur in large numbers.
-They grow in frost-free areas like dune bush, coastal forest, in kloofs, in woodland and inland forest margins.
-Trees occur naturally in the Eastern Cape, KwaZulu-Natal – close to the coast, and more inland in the lower frost areas of Mpumalanga, and Limpopo e.g. Wyllie’s Poort.
-They also grow in Swaziland and southern Mozambique.
+These Trees are Endemic (restricted to a particular geographic location) in Southern Africa and do not usually occur in large numbers.
+Beyond South Africa, they also occur in Swaziland and southern Mozambique.
+They grow in frost-free areas like dune bush, coastal forests, in kloofs, in woodland and inland forest margins, below an altitude of 1 1oom.
+Trees occur naturally in the Eastern Cape, KwaZulu-Natal – close to the coast, and more inland in the lower frost areas of eastern Mpumalanga, and Limpopo e.g. Wyllie’s Poort (an impressive route with many turns through the Soutpansberg mountains).
+This plant tolerates coastal conditions.
+When growing on sand dunes – and exposed to sea spray, these plants develop into flattish bushes.
+They need a fair amount of light and occur less in deep forests.
 Kudu, impala and other wild animals browse the Leaves.
-Birds, especially some coucals (part of the cuckoo family), with their powerful beaks, eat the Fruit.
-The Flowers attract insects, which become the pollinating agents.
-This plant tolerates coastal conditions.
-The wind easily moves the thin pendulous leaves with their long thin petioles.
+Birds, especially some coucals (part of the cuckoo family), with their powerful beaks, break through the stony endocarp and eat the seeds.
+The scented Flowers attract insects, which become the pollinating agents.
+The wind easily moves the thin pendulous leaves with their long thin petioles causing them to flutter distinctively.

 Ethnobotany

-Uses of the Wood include carving, roofing and for making walking sticks.
-The Sapwood is light and soft but the Heartwood is hard, dark brown or black.
-The friction caused by rubbing dry sticks together can replace matches to light fires.
-Fruit is edible but not very tasty.
+Uses of the Wood include carving, roofing, making walking and carrying sticks.
+The Sapwood is light and soft but the Heartwood is fine-grained, dark brown or black.
+The friction caused by rubbing dry sticks together can replace matches for lighting fires.
+The attractive ripe Fruit is edible but not very tasty.
 Propagation is easy by using Seeds.
 The germinating seeds will develop in full sun, but will do best in light shade.
 Flowering may take 6 years or longer.
+Local medicine makes use of the leaves.

 References